-All funding that Alzheimer's Project, Inc. receives stays local and is used to provide client services free of charge to caregivers in the Big Bend community including counseling, support groups, respite opportunities, caregiver education, the Project Lifesaver Program, and this resource manual.
+All funding that Alzheimer's Project, Inc. receives stays local and is used to provide client services at no cost to caregivers in the Big Bend community.
+Your support will help to provide families in our community with counseling, support groups, respite opportunities, caregiver education, the Project Lifesaver Program, and this resource manual.